 An app that identifies plant diseases and diagnoses plant problems

 Visual inspection plays an important role in plant disease identification and diagnosing plant problems, as a lab test is not a practical tool for day-to-day diagnosis.
-Due to costs and turnover time, growers make decisions based on the symptoms seen on plants.
+Due to costs and turnover time, growers make decisions based on the symptoms seen in plants.
 Plant inspection is time-consuming, and it often leaves growers with doubts.
 Crop advisors support the growers with plant disease identification and treatment decisions and ensure that errors are minimized.
 But what if such assistance is not available?
-Luckily technology can come to the rescue.
+Luckily, technology can come to the rescue by offering a plant care app to growers.
 An artificial intelligence-based app that identifies plant diseases became possible thanks to the big leap in performance engineered by the artificial intelligence research community.

 In recent years, software products can complete vision-based tasks with expert accuracy.
-Why not apply this technology to plant disease identification and agronomy advisory then?
-The widespread use of mobile devices makes this question even more relevant as such devices made it possible to distribute a solution on a large scale and help growers diagnose plant problems.
+Why not apply this technology to plant disease identification and agronomy advisory?
+The widespread use of mobile devices makes this question even more relevant as such devices made it possible to distribute a plant care app on a large scale and help growers diagnose plant problems.

-A free-to-use app that identifies plant diseases and saves time
+A free-to-use plant care app that identifies plant diseases and saves time

-When scouting the field, Agrio diagnoses plant problems and provides instant identification that saves the need to waste time on identifying the problems and recording the results.
+When tending to your garden or scouting the field, Agrio diagnoses plant problems and provides instant identification that saves the need to waste time on identifying the problems and recording the results.
 Moreover, the recorded images can be inspected by others and used as a reference in the future.
-Growers that find it difficult to obtain accurate diagnosis use the tool as an assistant or as a way to receive a second opinion when there are doubts.
+Growers that find it difficult to obtain accurate diagnoses use the tool as an assistant or as a way to receive a second opinion when there are doubts.
 This is especially important when other sources of advice are unavailable, such as in countries in which the ratio of the number of growers to agronomists is very high.